Why did you decide to study through Bhaktivedanta College Online?

 What is the most interesting aspect of this studying?

 I appreciate the open atmosphere of learning and support.
-All the teachers are well versed in the subjects and good at inspiring and supporting the learning.
+All the teachers are well-versed in the subjects and good at inspiring and supporting learning.
 There is always someone you can turn to.
-It is interesting to learn about other religions; it’s helpful in our approach to and understanding of our philosophy, and I learn how to formulate my thoughts and present our ideas to others.
-I found it very helpful that there is a demand and an inspiration and some support, in the process of learning how to think about, analyze, and explain matters.
+It is interesting to learn about other religions; it’s helpful in our approach to and understanding of our philosophy, and I learn how to formulate my thoughts and present my ideas to others.
+I found it very helpful that there is a demand and inspiration and some support in the process of learning how to think about, analyze and explain matters.
 Discovering the depths of Vaisnava philosophy, its background, and the variety of contexts is interesting and enriching.